calaldees/teachingWorkshops/teacherEducation/_session_meta.md

     * Verbal presentation of algorithm (sorting)
     * Pair programming
     * Practical Network activities (some struggled to read a diff)
+* Individual folder tutorials
+    * PPD Day
+    * SPR reviews

 ### Extra: How do you go above and beyond in the delivery of your subject curriculum?​

 * GCSE with Barton Court
+* Outreach work with Department of Computing (practical activities), STEM Hub days - AI in curriculum
+* Upcoming ChatGTP to plan lessons and scrutinise them - how students can harness this technology